English-Corpora.org

 It makes absolutely no sense to quibble about presumed issues with COCA in terms of representativity (and where the data shows that COCA is actually better than the BNC), and then ignore "the elephant in the room" -- the fact that as Egbert, Larsson, and Biber (2020) and Egbert, Biber, and Gray (2022) were being written -- the BNC was completely missing material from an entire genre, and one that has been a huge part of people's language input for the previous 20-25 years.
 Why is it that those who claim to care so much about “representativity” have given the BNC a "pass" on this for several decades – with only the promise that at some point it would all be fixed?
 Why is there no discussion of this incredibly important “missing genre” in these books?

 And even beyond this general issue of no Web / blog texts in the BNC, there is the issue of "missing lexis" in other genres (magazines, newspapers, etc.) for the last 20-30 years.
 Go ahead and search the BNC for words (such as those shown in the first list above) relating to technology or societal and cultural change since the 1990s in the corpus as a whole.
-For example, 44 of this 52 words are more common in COCA than the BNC, and some words (such as blog, website, email, smartphone, download, tweet, posting, blogging, e-book, geek, timeline, app, browser) are at least 20 times as frequent (per million words) in COCA, or don't occur in the BNC at all.
+For example, 44 of these 52 words are more common in COCA than the BNC, and some words (such as blog, website, email, smartphone, download, tweet, posting, blogging, e-book, geek, timeline, app, browser) are at least 20 times as frequent (per million words) in COCA, or don't occur in the BNC at all.

 As long as researchers simply limit themselves to grammatical differences between genres (which is the approach of many “experts” in corpus design), there's no problem.
 But if they were to look at lexis (words) as well, then all of the sudden the BNC massively fails to be "representative" of the language during the last 20-30 years.
 And yes, words are part of the language too.